 117mins

+A hopeful young and loving couple (Grace and Jackson) move from New York to an inherited house in the country.
 Grace tries to find her Identity with a new baby in the isolated environment.
-Yet as she begins to unravel, it's not in weakness but strength that she discovers herself anew.
+Yet as she begins to unravel, it's not in weakness but imagination, strength and a stunning untamed vivacity that she discovers herself anew.

-Catch this title and similar content under these categories: Hollywood New Releases, Drama, New on KrisWorld, Closed Captions [CC], For Business Class
+Catch this title under: Hollywood New Releases, Drama, New on KrisWorld, Closed Captions [CC], For Business Class

 Director: Lynne Ramsay